Wolfdog

 Secure Outdoor Enclosures for High-Content Wolf Dogs

 High content wolf dogs are agile and skilled jumpers, so a tall fence is an absolute necessity.
 A minimum height of 6 feet is recommended to prevent them from leaping over and escaping.
+If they see a way out, they’re likely to take it.

-High content wolf dogs possess an innate need for space to explore and thrive.
-An enclosure of at least 1 acre or more allows them the opportunity to roam, run, and engage in natural behaviors.
-A spacious enclosure also helps prevent boredom and promotes a healthier, more active lifestyle.
+Space is just as important as security.
+High-contents aren’t suited for small areas, they need room to roam.
+An enclosure of at least an acre gives them the freedom to run, explore, and engage in natural behaviors, which helps prevent boredom and promotes a healthier, more balanced lifestyle.

 The Legal Aspect of Owning a High Content Wolf Dog